martiniani-lab/MAGreeTe/README.md

 Installation:
-Create a conda environment using MAGreeTe.yml, then install PyTorch 2.0 and joblib using pip
+Create a conda environment using MAGreeTe.yml, then install PyTorch 2.0